 3. Send the PLCnext Engineer project to the target device.

-4. In Visual Studio, create an empty C# console application by following Steps 1-3 of the procedure described in the earlier Makers Blog post.
+4. In Visual Studio, create, publish, deploy, and test an empty C# console application by following the procedure described in the earlier Makers Blog post.

-6. In Solution Explorer, right-click on the Solution, select “Manage NuGet Packages for Solution…”, and install the following NuGet packages:
+5. In the Solution Explorer, right-click on the solution, select “Manage NuGet Packages for Solution…”, and install the following NuGet packages:

-8. In the project configuration file, add a reference to the .proto file(s) for the services that will be used in the project.
+7. In the C# project (.csproj) file, add a reference to the .proto file(s) for the services that will be used in the project.
 The ItemGroup section of the project configuration will now look something like this:

 using System;